MartinKanters/ns-tic-tac-toe-dojo/README.md

 # tic-tac-toe-dojo

+This project is made as part of a course I'm taking at NS.
+We've had two hours to create a tic-tac-toe game following a TDD approach.

+---

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.